quasarframework/quasar-framework.org/source/components/tooltip.md

 title: Tooltip
 ---
 Quasar Tooltips should be used when you want to offer the user more information about a certain item in your App.
-When mouse hovering (or tapping on mobile platforms) the target element the Tooltip appears.
+When hovering the mouse over the target element (or quickly tapping on mobile platforms), the Tooltip will appear.

 <input type="hidden" data-fullpage-demo="web-components/tooltip">

 ## Basic Usage
-In the example below we use a Button (as a target) and when hovering it Quasar will display a List.
+In the example below we use a button (as a target) and when hovering over it, Quasar will display a list.

-You can replace the Button and the List with any DOM elements or components you like.
+You can replace the button and the list with any DOM elements or components you like.
 ``` html
 <button ref="target" class="primary">
   <i>mail</i>